 - The state counselling officials are responsible for conducting counselling for respective state quota seats

 - All those candidates who have failed to secure a seat will be provided with a final opportunity to secure admissions in the Mop-up counselling.
 Here one can pick from the seats that were left unfilled post the two counselling rounds of the AIQ seats and which were refused by other candidates

-- Candidates must register on the official website for NEET to participate in the mock counselling
+- Candidates must register on the official website to participate in the mock counselling

 - Those candidates that self-register under the state quota counselling must abide by the domicile rules to take part in the state counselling.

 The regulatory body for NEET-UG exams, the NTA (National Testing Agency) conducts NEET in the offline mode (pen-paper test).
 More than 529 medical institutes are set to take part in the counselling process.
 NEET aspirants must be aware of the important events corresponding to NEET counselling.
 Listed below are important events.

 |Round I – Central Universities/Deemed Universities/All India Quota/ESIC Colleges|

 |Last date to pay fee||To be announced|